 Vehicles are rapidly developing, and, with the added technology of connected and autonomous cars, making a long-lasting battery that can deliver excellent mileage and connectivity is essential to EVs.
-Some estimates forecast that electric vehicles will make up almost 60% of all global new car sales by 2040.
+In 2022, California made history when regulators agreed to ban the sale of new gasoline-fueled cars by 2035.
+This move by the state with the largest auto market in the country could spark similar motions across the nation.
+Some estimates forecast that electric vehicles will make up almost 60% of all global new car sales by 2040.5